LAB02-Research/HASS.Agent/README.md

 ### Configuration

+When you first launch HASS.Agent, you'll be taken to the onboarding process.
+You'll be taken through configuring step-by-step, and HASS.Agent will try to perform some tasks for you.

+If you don't want this, or you want to change something later on, you can use the configuration screen:

 ![Configuration screen](https://raw.githubusercontent.com/LAB02-Research/HASS.Agent/main/Images/hass_agent_configuration.png)

-Configuring HASS.Agent is split into five parts:
+Configuring HASS.Agent is split into six parts:

 #### 1. Notifications